· Shoppers are being urged to support their local businesses

 · Shopping local helps support the local economy, creates jobs and boosts local communities during these difficult times

-From popping into a local family-run bakery for a loaf of bread, or buying your week’s grocery from your local grocery shop, by shopping locally people can help local business owners and local communities get through the second lockdown.
+From popping into a local family-run bakery for a loaf of bread, or buying your week’s grocery from your local grocery shop, by shopping locally people can help local business owners and local communities get through the third lockdown.

 Here are eight reasons why customers should support local businesses and shop local:

 1. Help the high street and support the local economy